jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         design of these implants generally provide great primary stability.
 However, it is only after surgery that it will be decided if a fixed or conventional prosthesis with relief in the areas where the intraoral platforms emerge is installed.
-Then, after the osseointegration period, elapsed 4, 5 or 6 months, the final prosthetic rehabilitation is performed.</p>\n"
+Then, after the osseointegration period; elapsed 4, 5 or 6 months, the final prosthetic rehabilitation is performed.</p>\n"
     - question: After the treatment, what should I do to keep my implants for a lifetime?
       answer: "<p>Basically keep yourself in good general health, practice very good